 b.
 Providing timely and constructive feedback on student work;

 c.
-Responding to student academic and course administration inquiries promptly and refer students to technical support or student support when appropriate; and,
+Responding to student academic and course administration inquiries promptly and referring students to technical support or student support when appropriate; and,

 d.
 Ensuring academic integrity in the creation and administration of assignments, tests, and exams in class and online environments.

 9. Commitment to practical teaching skills for adult learners, including:

 a. a commitment to deliver the prescribed curriculum;

 b. a demonstrated ability to apply required instructional techniques, and the ability to create a positive learning environment for adults;